eDyrr/CppeDyrr/byte/README.md

 # Byte Class

-A simple byte class implementation in C++.
+An implementation of the byte type in C++.

 ## Features